Hey Kids (Start Here)

 It looks familiar, but not familiar enough.

-He turns the volume down, glances around the mostly empty store, then sits on a dark bench.
+He turns the volume down, glances around the mostly empty store, then sits on the dark bench.

 It would take him almost no time at all to become excellent.

-“Nice,” someone says from behind him.
 Hermann turns to see a young man with multiple facial piercings and full tattoo sleeves standing behind him.
-“The Supercos, am I right?”
+“Yes,” Hermann replies stiffly.
+“You’re familiar?”

-“Who isn’t?” the child asks him.
+“Who isn’t?” the teenager asks.

 He needs to pay more attention to the cultural zeitgeist.
-That much, at least, is clear.

-“How interesting,” Hermann says, getting to his feet.
+“How interesting.”
+Hermann gets to his feet.

 “No,” Hermann says, quite truthfully, backing away.
 “I’m no one ‘cool’.
 I really must be going.”

 He makes it back out onto the sidewalk without being further detained by the curious teenager.
-He then signals for a driverless cab in a blind desire to get off the streets.
+He signals for a driverless cab in a blind desire to get off the streets.
 He doesn’t want to be recognized, he doesn’t want to talk to anyone, he doesn’t want to steal someone else’s musical genius, doesn’t want to look at joggers like the breakfast he didn’t have, doesn’t want any of it.

 Of course, he has no destination.